Alliance for Main Street Fairness

 The Alliance for Main Street Fairness is an advocacy group based in the United States of America dedicated to ending what it sees as unfair tax advantages for online-only retailers with respect to the collection of sales taxes.
 The group supports the Marketplace Fairness Act (S.1832;112th Congress).
 Members include retailers such as Wal-Mart, Target, Best Buy, Home Depot, Sears, and thousands of small retailers.

-Mission

-The Alliance for Main Street Fairness says it "is a coalition of business owners and concerned citizens who want to bring sales tax laws up-to-date and level the playing field so all businesses can compete fairly."
-They argue, "Current law dates from an era before people shopped online.
-A loophole in this law allows online-only retailers to avoid collecting sales taxes at the point of sale, unlike brick-and-mortar retailers.
-This gives online-only retailers an unfair advantage over their Main Street competitors, which costs local communities jobs and tax revenue and creates significant unfairness in the marketplace for businesses and consumers alike."

 Issues

 Alibaba

 The Alliance for Main Street Fairness purchased radio and television ads in December 2014 calling for Congress to end what the group called "special tax treatment" for Alibaba and other e-commerce sites.
 This was one of the largest public relations campaigns ever conduct against a Chinese company in the United States.

 Amazon

 AMSF criticized Amazon's Price Check app and Price Check Day promotion.
 The AMSF stated, "This app is simply another ploy by Amazon to exploit the loophole that allows them to evade collecting state sales taxes."
 AMSF also stated, "no retailer can compete with the special treatment" Amazon receives by not being required to collect sales taxes.